-By Christopher Zoukis There are more than 37,000 inmates in 55 prison facilities in North Carolina.
+Edovo tablets deliver an array of educational and life skills programming, also offer prisoners incentives in the form of rewards points for hitting milestones.
+There are more than 37,000 inmates in 55 prison facilities in North Carolina.
 Each year, more than 20,000 inmates are released.
-In fact, 98% of the entire country’s inmates will be released at some point in the future.
-And increasingly, a wide variety of rehabilitative programs are being offered to ensure that…Read More
+In fact, 98% of the entire country’s inmates will be released…Read More

 Last year when changes to the GED programs were first announced, analysts predicted it would have a serious impact on the ability of prisoners to acquire their certificates.
 A year later, those predictions have proven accurate.
 Prison GED success rates have dropped dramatically, in some places up to 82% since the system switched over.
 To begin, the content…Read More